lvcs/primodia-prototype/___prds/PRD002_CameraModes/PLAN.md

 ### Progress & Notes
 - Centralized config file created and used for all camera view parameters (zoom, tilt, animation, etc.).
 - Zustand UI store implemented for ephemeral camera state (mode, position, zoom, tilt, target).
-- Camera, GlobeCameraController, and TileCameraController refactored to use config and UI store.
+- Camera, PlanetCameraController, and TileCameraController refactored to use config and UI store.
-- Globe icon button is now rendered next to the username in the UI and triggers globe view on click.
+- Planet icon button is now rendered next to the username in the UI and triggers planet view on click.
 - Implementation is now fully compliant with the requirements in Requirements.md.
 - No major issues encountered; architecture is extensible for future camera modes and UI improvements.
 - Next: Continue documenting progress.